mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/README.md

 * How to construct objects in JavaScript and create shared methods using object prototypes
 * How to build a chaining API for your JavaScript objects
+* How to refactor procedural code into object-oriented JavaScript
+* The basics of how to use canvas to draw two-dimensional graphics in the browser
+* The basics of how to bind listeners to DOM events

 ## Table of Contents